 All Sri Lanka registered airlines are required to have an Air Operator Certificate (AOC) which proves the technical competency of their operations.
-Similarly a license is required for the airlines to have the necessary authorisations to conduct their commercial activities.
-An Airline License is issued for scheduled passenger services and Charter Licenses are issued for charter operations.
-Aircraft used for private purposes are issued with Private Flight Authorisations.
+Similarly a License is required for the Airlines to have the necessary authorizations to conduct their commercial activities.
+An Airline License is issued for scheduled passenger services and Charter License are issued for charter operations.
+Aircraft used for private purposes are issued with a Private Flight Authorizations.

-Airline Licenses were renewed for SriLankan Airlines, Saffron Air and Fits Air during the year.
-No new Airline Licenses were issued.
-The renewed charter airlines were of SriLankan Airlines, Fits Air, Richy Skylark, Daya Aviation, Millenium Air, Senok Air, Sakurai, Fly Southern, Cinnamon Air and F-Airways.
-Daya Aviation obtained a Private Operator License during the year.
+Airline Licenses were renewed of SriLankan Airlines, Saffron Air and Fits Air during the year.
+No new airline Licenses were issued.
+The renewed Charter Airlines were of SriLankan Airlines, Fits Air, Richy Skylark, Daya Aviation, Millenium Air, Senok Air, Sakurai, Fly Southern, Cinnamon Air and F-Airways.
+Daya Aviation obtained a private operator License during the year.